farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 **_Design Note: _**Be thoughtful in how you represent Strangers in your game.
 There are many reasons a character may feel outcast, unwelcome, forgotten, or excluded from a community, and the Grove System looks to identify those reasons for your specific theme and setting and allow players to work at improving the community and world by finding ways to include them.

-***Design Note’s Note***: Do not create games where players welcome fascists, bigots, and racists into the community by providing them what they want.
+**_Design Note’s Note_**: Do not create games where players welcome fascists, bigots, and racists into the community by providing them what they want.
 Acceptance of intolerance has no place in a Grove game.

-# NPCs
+# NPCs | Design Note Section

 Non-Playable Characters represent any character in the game that is not a Stranger or a Player’s Character.
 Players create NPCs together by filling out an NPC Notecard with the following information: